The Amazon FBA Business Model ExplainedBy Los Silva

 There’s a chance that on selling the business, the seller will be reluctant to top up his stocks.
 Make sure there is enough stock in the warehouses to keep up with expected demand until the next shipment.
 It is also good to get a feel for the supply chain and make sure it seems like the business is set up to run smoothly and keep up with demand.

 Exiting an Amazon FBA business

-Alternatively, if you own an FBA business currently and are looking to sell it on, what do you need to know to get the best multiple for your business?
+Alternatively, if you are looking to sell your FBA business, what do you need to know to get the best multiple for your business?

 Can you prove your earnings?